 The earliest recorded use of this term is found in The Death of Fergus mac Leiti, an 8th-century story about tiny water spirits—the luchorpán—who tricks a king into giving up his throne after attempting to drag him into the sea and granting him three wishes.

 A clúrachán is a solitary, household fairy.
-Legend has it that the clúrachán haunts wine cellars—a move motivated by the small sprite's loves of drinking—and, like the leprechaun, revels in tomfoolery and trickery.
+Legend has it that the clúrachán haunts wine cellars—a move motivated by the small sprite's love of drinking—and, like the leprechaun, revels in tomfoolery and trickery.
 They traditionally dress in green, which is likely where the leprechaun's signature color scheme came from.
 In fact, until the 20th century, leprechauns were customarily clad in red!

 “But he is quite a beau in his dress, notwithstanding, for he wears a red square-cut coat, richly laced with gold, and inexpressible of the same, cocked hat, shoes and buckles,” Samuel Lover wrote in Legends and Stories of Ireland, an anthology published in 1831.

 Over the last couple of centuries, however, the clúrachán‘s association with the color green has trickled into tales of the leprechaun, eventually becoming one of the sprite's most defining features.

 The Modern Leprechaun